gary-jipp/lighthouse-tcp-breakout/README.md

 ### OSI model
  - Don't really need to know it.
  - Just be aware of it
- - Takeaweay = separation of concerns
+ - Takeaway = separation of concerns

 ### Networking
 Things we care about: